Azure/azure-quickstart-templates/openshift-origin-rhel/README.md

-# OpenShift Origin with Azure Active Directory
+# OpenShift Origin with Username / Password

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fopenshift-origin-rhel%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2Fopenshift-origin-rhel%2Fazuredeploy.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template deploys OpenShift Origin with basic username / password for authentication to OpenShift.
+You can select to use either CentOS or RHEL for the OS.
 It includes the following resources:

 |Resource           |Properties                                                                                                                          |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------|